INFORMSJoC/2022.0291/README.md

 that were used in the research reported on in the paper [From an Interior Point to a Corner Point: Smart Crossover](https://doi.org/10.1287/ijoc.2022.0291) by Dongdong Ge, Chengwenjian Wang, Zikai Xiong, Yinyu Ye.

-**Important: This code is being developed on an on-going basis at https://github.com/wcwj0147/smart-crossover.
-Please go there if you would like to get a more recent version or would like support**

 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.